martinmcconnell/fyp-doc/notes.md

 published in any major journals, but instead gets presented at a conference that you have to pay an exorbitant fee to attend.

 Ultimately; it's all built on reputation.
-Check the journal's impact factor (which is a very rough way to judge the likelihood that a journal's paper will be cited) against other journals in that field (and don't compare across fields.
-Also check the publishers, as well as the location where the journal is published.
+By checking the journal's impact factor against other journals in that field (while not comparing across fields).
+Also the location where the journal is published can be a deciding reputation factor.
+One can approximate the reliability of the source material.

 The other good rule of thumb is the reference list of any given paper, and the journals that those references are published in.